hku-mars/IKFoM/README.md

 	dyn_share_data.R = R; // R is the measurement noise covariance dyn_share_data.z = z; // z is the obtained measurement

-	Eigen::Matrix<double, Eigen::Dynamic, 1> h;
+	Eigen::Matrix<double, Eigen::Dynamic, 1> h_;
-	h(0) = s.pos[0];
+	h_(0) = s.pos[0];
-	return h;
+	return h_;
 }
-This function would be called during ekf update, and the output function and its derivatives, the measurement and the measurement noise would be obtained from this one union function
+This function would be called during ekf state update, and the output function and its derivatives, the measurement and the measurement noise would be obtained from this one union function
 ```
 6. Instantiate an **esekf** object **kf** and initialize it with initial or default state and covariance.
 (1) initial state and covariance: